Study shows local jobs growth

 The strategy takes an integrated approach on the basis of the City economy being influenced by a range of factors such as liveability and amenity, access to affordable housing for key workers, child care for parents, a diverse and well educated community, as well as those more commonly associated with the economy such as market access, sector specialisation, innovation and productivity.

 The strategy sets out the City’s vision for the local economy and the strategies and actions to achieve that vision.
 It provides the rationale for engaging with priority industry sectors and delivering outcomes through detailed action plans such as retail and tourism, which are available for download below.

-The draft City of Sydney Economic Development Strategy was released for public exhibition in July 2013.
+The City of Sydney Economic Development Strategy was adopted by Council on 9 December 2013.

 Manager, Economic Strategy

 Economic Strategy Unit